jargnar/projecteuler-in-swift/README.txt

-Solutions to https://projecteuler.net/about in https://www.swift.org/ as a learning exercise.
+Solutions to https://projecteuler.net/about in Swift 6 as a learning exercise.